 Oftentimes, the Medicare Part D cost for a name-brand drug will be higher than its generic counterpart.
 You or your health care provider may ask the administrator of your Medicare Part D plan for an exception if your prescription medication appears on the higher tiers of formularies.
 In these cases, you will need to know how to submit a Medicare claim to the provider so that you can lower your copayment on your needed medications.

 Medicare Part D plans can, on occasion, alter their formularies and change the tier prescription medications may be slotted into.
 Medicare’s guidelines allow them to alter the formularies for Part D Medicare plans even during the course of a particular year.
 If changes that Medicare makes to one of its formularies affect you directly because it changes a tier for a pharmaceutical drug you are taking, then your Medicare Plan D provider must do one of the following:

 - Your Medicare Part D provider must notify you of the change to your prescription medication’s new tier classification no less than 60 days before the change in tier becomes active.

 - At the time you make a request for a refill of your prescription medication affected by the move from one tier to another, your Medicare Plan D provider must notify you in writing of the change in tiers for your prescription as well as a 60-day supply of your medication that will adhere to the rules of the plan before the change was made.

-Download our free and comprehensive health care guide for more details on Medicare Plan D coverage as well as information about Medicare’s other parts.
+Download our free health care guide for more details on Medicare Plan D coverage as well as information about Medicare’s other parts.

 What are the exceptions for Medicare Part D Plans?